Narnian12/narnian12/README.md

 ### Hi there 👋

 Welcome to my code repo!
-I hope this is a space for me to better appreciate front-end technologies and grow more in my passions for back-end development.
+I hope this is a space for me to build front-end technologies and strengthen my passions for back-end development.

 🔭 I’m currently working on building a full-stack application that can send, manipulate, and receive data from a server.